ClementNerma/NightOS/docs/specs/shell-scripting.md

 The `enum` type for arguments indicate the argument only accepts a subset of values (whose type is inferred), which must be specified as a constant.
 This means the caller cannot use a variable as this argument's value, because the return type may depend on it.

+It may also be used as a list of custom values by wrapping the enumeration into a `list[...]`.

 ### Return type

 The command's return type can be any existing type.